-- Many legal terms and concepts are unique to the U.S., are not used with much frequency in many other countries, or mean different things in different countries.
+- refer to U.S. organizations or government agencies. - Many legal terms and concepts are unique to the U.S., are not used with much frequency in many other countries, or mean different things in different countries.
 Examples include: "direct services," "affirmative action," "impact litigation," "antitrust," "clerking," and "legal methods."
 If you wish to discuss your course work or interests beyond "criminal," "civil," or "constitutional law", use the Internet to search whether the term is used outside the United States, and, if it is not, use more common phrases to describe what you are discussing. - Be realistic about your language competencies.
 Non-English speakers tend to have higher expectations about language competencies than English speakers.
 So an "intermediate" could be expected to be fairly functional in a language. - Most other countries list the date before the month: "20 January 2019."